-At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities in local currency-denominated emerging markets bonds/emerging markets money market instruments structured as bonds and/or in bonds/money market instruments structured as bonds which are issued by supranational issuers and are denominated in the local currency of an emerging market.
-Money market instruments structured as bonds include corresponding bonds with (residual) maturities of up to one year or variable-interest bonds.
+The investment fund exclusively invests in individual securities (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
+At least 51% of the fund assets are invested in euro-denominated bonds in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives.